 The Law for the Encouragement of Industry (Taxes), 1969 (the "Industry Encouragement Law") provides several tax benefits for Industrial Companies.
-Pursuant to the Industry Encouragement Law, a company qualifies as an Industrial Company if it is an Israeli resident company, and at least 90% of its income in any tax year (other than income from certain government loans), is generated from an "Industrial Enterprise" located in Israel that it owns.
+Pursuant to the Industry Encouragement Law, a company qualifies as an Industrial Company if it is an Israeli resident company, and at least 90% of its income in any tax year (other than income from certain government loans), is generated from an "Industrial Enterprise" owned by it and located in Israel or in the "Area", in accordance with the definition under Section 3A of the Israeli Income Ordinance (New Version) 1961.
 An Industrial Enterprise is defined as an enterprise whose major activity in a given tax year is industrial production.